Skip to main content

 Items and/or Gear Mentioned in the Video

-The Walmart’s Insane Budget Knife!
-14c28n, $20 is the clear headline item here — check the Amazon link above for current pricing and availability.
+The Concealed EDC Kits (Tools and Medical, Crazy or Genius?) is the clear headline item here — check the Amazon link above for current pricing and availability.
 Watch the full video for the hands-on breakdown.

 Editor’s Insight